 - Powerscourt Waterfall

 - Shillelagh village – the birthplace of the wooden walking stick, associated with the Irish folklore

 Day 1: Arrival Bunclody

 Arrival at Dublin airport.
 Take the AirLink bus to Busáras, central bus station in Dublin city.
+Note that if you choose to arrive into Ireland by ferry to Dublin Port, you can also get to Busáras by bus from there.
 Bus Eireann regional service to Bunclody in north Co.
 Wexford.
 Bunclody is a pretty town on the banks of the River Slaney.
 Overnight accommodation in Bunclody town.

 - Accommodation: Millview House or similar

 Day 2: Clonegal to Shillelagh | 20 km

 Your host will transfer you to Clonegal, the start of the Wicklow Way; walking is on country roads through Newry forest, Moilishe and Stookeen Hill, into the townland of Mungaculin.
 Your accommodation for the night will be in the 17th-century village of Shillelagh, the birthplace of the Irish walking stick cut from the blackthorn tree, “The Shillelagh”.
 Overnight at Strankelly on the Way, near Shillelagh village.